SNodeC/snode.c/README.md

 # License

-SNode.C is released under the [GNU Lesser General Public License, Version 3](https://www.gnu.org/licenses/lgpl-3.0.html.en).
+SNode.C  is dual-licensed under MIT and LGPL-3.0 (or any later version).
+You can choose between one of them if you use this work.

+`SPDX-License-Identifier: MIT OR LGPL-3.0-or-later`

 # Copyright